Jaber-Saed/muslim-prayer-times/README.md

 - An icon in the Primary Side Bar allows users to access the prayer times view.
 - The view lists the names of the prayers along with their respective times.

+### Time Remaining for Next Prayer
+- Displays the time remaining until the next prayer within the prayer times view.

 ### 12-Hour and 24-Hour Time Formats
 - Users can choose between 12-hour and 24-hour time formats for displaying prayer times.
 - Configurable through the extension settings.